 Sword scholars are all about working out for yourself what you should do - so every temple and every sword scholar is encouraged to develop their own personal philosophy.
 The words of Sulemaine are an excellent starting point, but your shouldn't feel like you have to agree with everything she said - paradoxically a slavish devotion to her teachings undermines one of the core themes of the archetype.
 While the most common virtue for sword scholars is Wisdom, you can deviate from that if you're confident you can create a striking personal philosophy based on the tents of a different virtue.
 There are sword scholars who believe their philosophy is best expressed by Ambition or Pride for example, or by exploration of the telos described in the questor brief.

 Playing a Sword Scholar

-Sword scholars are fiercely independent and highly competitive, always looking to test themselves and others, so don't be afraid to challenge others, whether that is a duel with blades or a fierce debate.
+Another part of the fun of playing a sword scholar comes from their fierce rivalry with the sentinels.
+The sword scholars despise the sentinel philosophy of surrendering individual will to fight together more effectively, so you have plenty of reasons to dislike them above and beyond the fact that they spent four hundred years trying to wipe you out.
+Alongside the Urizen idea of excellence, both archetypes have a theme of testing and improving themselves - creating obvious opportunities to challenge sentinels whether in a duel with blades or a fierce debate about the best way to strengthen the nation.
 Don't get hung up on winning, you and the people you challenge will have much more fun if the challenges are close contests, so you are bound to lose often.
 If your character treats losing a challenge as a learning experience, they will better reflect the spirit of the sword scholars than if they just seek to win all the time.